sokyran/tweets-notion-saver/README.md

 ## Requirements

-0. Register a Telegram bot
+0. Register a Telegram account
-1. You need to get Twitter developer account first, so that you can parse tweets with their API
+1. You need to get Twitter developer account, so that you can parse tweets with their API
 2. You also need to create API key for Notion page, but that's not so hard
-3. Create Cloudflare worker, install their CLI
+3. Register Cloudflare account, install their CLI
 4. Install ngrok

 ## Install local environment